 Winter Coats and Car Seat Safety

-- Instead, parents can place a blanket over the top of the car seat while strapped in
+- Place a blanket over the top of the car seat while strapped in

-- Can also let the child wear their coat on backwards after being strapped in
+- Can let the child wear their coat on backwards after being strapped in

 Whilst it might seem like an obvious parenting tactic to keep children warm in cold cars, it can in fact be detrimental to their safety.

 The car seats straps needs to be tight to the child - if you can place 2 fingers between your child and the straps, the straps are not tight enough, therefore reducing the effectiveness.

 These warnings come as the icy, cold mornings draw in, meaning more children will be wearing coats on their journeys in a bid to keep warm.
 Winter coats in particular ar much puffier than the clothing worn in other months, meaning the distance between your child and the car seat straps becomes further apart.